Heat grips Pacific Northwest

-Category: Space Hits: 8A portion of a 10-day forecast for Portland Oregon, from today (June 26, 2021) into early next week, via The Weather Chaannel.
+Category: Space Hits: 12A portion of a 10-day forecast for Portland Oregon, from today (June 26, 2021) into early next week, via The Weather Chaannel.

 The U.S. National Weather Service has issued Excessive Heat Warnings and Watches – and Heat Advisories – across the western United States, including the entire state of Washington.
 Nearly 25 million people live in the region that will be affected, which includes the cities of Portland, Oregon; Seattle, Washington; and Vancouver, British Columbia.
 All are expecting highs well into the triple digits on Sunday and Monday.
 The U.S. National Weather Service said on Saturday morning, June 26, 2021, at 3:36 a.m.: